TexasInstruments/simplelink-dmm-examples/README.md

 ## Build Examples

-After building the SDK libraries, you can build the Zstack examples.
+After building the SDK libraries, you can build the DMM examples.
 The examples support two ways to build:

 * [CCS IDE](#build-examples-from-ccs)